robpalme/proposal-emit-dts/README.md

 - Open: `modules\lib\main.js`
 - Open: `modules\app\app.ts`
-- There should be no red squigglies
+- There should be no red squigglies, but there are some